 If you’re a current homeowner, or in the market to buy, you’re probably curious about the latest trends in home design.
 We can't constantly keep changing everything in our homes, but it's fun to see what's trending now.

-Sellers who make strategic updates before listing a property can generate increased interest from buyers and, in some cases, a premium selling price.
+Sellers who make strategic updates before listing a Scottsdale home for sale can generate increased interest from buyers and, in some cases, a premium selling price.
 And buyers should consider which features of a home will need updating immediately (or in the near future) so they can factor renovation costs into their overall budget.
 We will be selling our home next year and we're working on updates now.

 Even if you have no immediate plans to buy or sell, we advise our clients to be thoughtful about the colors, materials, and finishes they select when planning a remodel.
 Making over-personalized or unpopular design choices could hurt a home’s value when it does come time to sell.
 And selecting out-of-style or overly-trendy elements could cause your renovation to feel dated quickly.